equinix/equinix-sdk-go/services/fabricv4/docs/PrecisionTimeServiceResponse.md

 NewPrecisionTimeServiceResponseWithDefaults instantiates a new PrecisionTimeServiceResponse object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetType

-`func (o *PrecisionTimeServiceResponse) GetType() PrecisionTimeServiceCreateResponseType`

-GetType returns the Type field if non-nil, zero value otherwise.

-### GetTypeOk

-`func (o *PrecisionTimeServiceResponse) GetTypeOk() (*PrecisionTimeServiceCreateResponseType, bool)`

-GetTypeOk returns a tuple with the Type field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetType

-`func (o *PrecisionTimeServiceResponse) SetType(v PrecisionTimeServiceCreateResponseType)`

-SetType sets Type field to given value.

 ### GetHref